Fight Night (song): Commercial performance

 The song peaked at number 69 on the US Billboard Hot 100 chart in September 2014, making it their highest-charting single; until "Bad and Boujee", featuring Lil Uzi Vert would reach number one on the chart in early 2017.
+It charted for 16 weeks total.

 Music video

-The music video for "Fight Night" was released on June 9th, 2014.
+The music video for "Fight Night" was released on June 9, 2014.
 Young Thug makes a cameo appearance in the video.

+In the video, Giuseppe Verdi's Messa da Requiem: 7b.
+Libera me: Dies irae is sampled.